rakshit6432/rakshit6432/README.md

 ### Hi there, I'm Rakshith Suvarna [rakshithsuvarna][website] 👋

-## I'm a Student, Developer, and Programer!
+## I'm a Student, Developer and Programer!
 - 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators